Ford Mustang SVT Cobra: 2003 10th Anniversary Edition

-For 2003, SVT offered a limited-edition 10th Anniversary Cobra to commemorate ten years the first SVT Mustang Cobra in 1993.
+For 2003, SVT offered a limited-edition 10th Anniversary Cobra to commemorate ten years of the first SVT Mustang Cobra in 1993.
 The car featured unique seven-spoke, dark argent-painted, 17-inch alloy wheels; Dark Charcoal interior with Colorado Red leather inserts on the seats; red inserts in the door panels; red-painted brake calipers; and special 10th Anniversary badges on the decklid and floormats.
 Also included were special carbon fiber-patterned leather wrapped around the shifter; emergency brake handle; and on the steering wheel at the 10, 2, and 6 o'clock positions.
 The Anniversary model was the first Cobra to feature a steering wheel with grip humps at the 10 and 2 o'clock positions.
 SVT produced 2,003 units of the Anniversary model at the end of the model year during June and July 2003, totaling 1,003 coupes and 1,000 convertibles.
 The 10th Anniversary models were only available in three exterior colors: Black (775 models), Torch Red (734 models), and Silver Metallic (494 models).
 The 10th Anniversary Edition package (order code 375A) was a $1,495 option.